AN ACT RELATING TO USE OF VERMONT PRODUCTS AND NUTRITION EDUCATION IN SCHOOLS

 Sec.
 3. FARM ASSISTANCE; SECRETARY OF AGRICULTURE, FOOD

-(a) The secretary of agriculture, food and markets shall work with existing programs and organizations to develop and implement educational opportunities for farmers to help them to increase their markets through selling their products to schools and state government agencies, and participating in the federal food commodities program, including the federal Department of Defense Fresh program.
+(a) The secretary of agriculture, food and markets shall work with existing programs and organizations to develop and implement educational opportunities for farmers to help them to increase their markets through selling their products to schools and state government agencies and participating in the federal food commodities program, including the federal Department of Defense Fresh program, and to regulated child care programs participating in the adult and child food program.

-(b) The secretary of agriculture, food and markets shall award one-time funds to the Vermont Food Venture Center or other food processing entity:
+(b) The secretary of agriculture, food and markets shall award one-time funds to the Vermont food venture center or other food processing entity which:

-(1) process locally grown farm products for school and institutional markets, thereby helping farmers to increase the size and stability of their markets; and
+(1) processes locally grown farm products for school and institutional markets, thereby helping farmers to increase the size and stability of their markets; or

-(2) rent equipment to local farmers so that they can process their products for sale.
+(2) rents equipment to local farmers so that they can process their products for sale.

 Sec.
 4. PROFESSIONAL DEVELOPMENT FOR FOOD SERVICE

-(a) The commissioner of education shall offer expanded regional training sessions for public school food service personnel during 2007.
+(a) The commissioner of education shall offer expanded regional training sessions for public school food service personnel and child care resource development specialists during 2007.
 Training shall include information about strategies for purchasing, processing, and serving locally grown foods, as well as information about nutrition, obesity prevention, coping with severe food allergies, and food service operations.
 The commissioner may use a portion of the funds appropriated for this training session to pay a portion of or all expenses for attendees and to develop manuals or other materials to help in the training.

 (b) In 2007, the commissioner of education shall train people to provide technical assistance to school food service personnel and use a portion of the funds appropriated for this purpose to enable the trained people to provide technical assistance at the school and school district levels.